-The Resource Management Act 1991 (external link) defines historic heritage as “those natural and physical resources that contribute to an understanding and appreciation of New Zealand’s history and cultures”.
+The Resource Management Act 1991 defines historic heritage as “those natural and physical resources that contribute to an understanding and appreciation of New Zealand’s history and cultures”.

-We have produced the Historic Heritage Management Guidelines [DOC, 330 KB] to help you identify, manage and look after historic heritage features at your school.
+Our Historic Heritage Management Guidelines can help help you identify, manage and look after historic heritage features at your school.

 The guidelines include all the Government’s requirements for looking after historic heritage.